 The key to stress-free travel is knowing your airline’s specific baggage policy before you arrive at the airport.
 Our detailed guides provide that information organized by carrier, flight type, and travel scenario.
 Explore our collection of airline-specific guides, comparison charts, and packing strategies to master baggage policies and travel with confidence.

-Last updated: February 2026 Frontier Airlines carry on size rules in 2026 allow paid cabin bags up to 24 x 16 x 10 inches, while personal items must fit within 18 x 14 x 8 inches.
-Frontier aggressively enforces these dimensions at the gate, especially on full flights.
-If you are flying Frontier Airlines, understanding … Read more
+Last updated: February 2026 Allegiant Air carry on size rules in 2026 require paid cabin bags to stay within 22 x 14 x 9 inches, while personal items must fit inside 16 x 15 x 7 inches.
+Allegiant is known for strict enforcement, especially at boarding gates.
+This complete guide explains Allegiant Air carry-on size … Read more

 The best underseat bag for Spirit Airlines in 2026 must fit within the strict 18 x 14 x 8 inch personal item limit.
 Spirit Airlines aggressively enforces its size rules, and if your bag fails the sizer test, you could face a gate fee of $65 or more.
 This guide compares the best underseat bags … Read more